-Araki Research Group / Kawasaki Research Group / Oe Research Group / Sakamoto Research Group / Watanabe Research Group / Yasuda Research Group
+Ito Research Group / Kawasaki Research Group / Oe Research Group / Sakamoto Research Group / Sato Research Group /Watanabe Research Group

 The scope of our research includes, for example, product development, pricing, advertising, logistics, and consumer behavior under an environment of increasingly advanced social media and globalization.
 On the basis of surveys of consumer behavior, we recommend a hypothetical/verificational graduation thesis to help a company develop an appropriate strategy.

-Asahi Research Group / Arai Research Group / Onishi Research Group
+Asahi Research Group / Arai Research Group / Onishi Research Group/ Tsubaki Research Group

 Accounting & Finance